 James Miller, professor of communications, holds a Ph.D. from the Annenberg School at the University of Pennsylvania.

-He has lectured widely in North America and Europe, and his work has appeared in such major journals as Media, Culture and Society, Journal of Communication, European Journal of Communication, Global Media and Communication, Mobile Media and Communication, and Nieman Reports as well as in edited volumes, and has been published in French, Spanish, and Russian.
-He chaired an annual international conference on telecommunications policy research, and edited its proceedings, and co-edited a collection of faculty work celebrating Hampshire’s twentieth anniversary.
+Miller’s published work has appeared in such major journals as Media, Culture and Society; Journal of Communication; European Journal of Communication; Global Media and Communication; Mobile Media and Communication; Association for Computing Machinery; and Nieman Reports as well as in edited volumes, and has been translated into French, Spanish and Russian.
+Miller chaired an annual international conference on telecommunications policy research, and edited its proceedings.

-Miller is a member of the International Association for Media and Communication Research, the European Communication Research and Education Association, the International Communications Association, the International Studies Association, and the Society for Social Studies of Science.
+Miller is a member of the International Association for Media and Communication Research, the European Communication Research and Education Association, the International Communications Association and the Society for Social Studies of Science.
 He has been visiting professor at the MIT Media Lab and at Goldsmiths, University of London, and is a member of the graduate faculty of the University of Massachusetts Amherst.
-Before coming to Hampshire in 1976, he taught at Drexel University.